Singer Matt Goss is bringing audiences back to the days of vintage Vegas with a swinging band, sexy dancers and a

 Besides great singing, Goss' show also features a nine-piece band including a talented horn section.
 Goss himself sits down at the piano for a song or two and plays the guitar.

 While the women in the audience clearly enjoy watching the handsome singer, there's some eye candy for the guys too.
-The show, produced by Pussycat Dolls creator Robin Antin, features the Dirty Virgins, a troupe of sexy, scantily-clad dancers who perform on stage and sometimes amongst the audience.
+The show, produced by Pussycat Dolls creator Robin Antin, features the Dirty Virgins, a troupe of sexy, scantily clad dancers who perform on stage and sometimes among the audience.

-The Gossy Room, also known as Cleopatra's Barge, has a rich history at Caesars Palace (it opened in 1970) and is the perfect spot to enjoy the old Vegas vibe of Goss' show.
-The room, surrounded by red velvet curtains, was remodeled when Goss opened his show there and features new carpet and furnishings.
-There are small tables with candles on them and cocktail waitresses in long black gowns bring drinks to guests.
+The Gossy Room (aka Cleopatra's Barge), has a rich history at Caesars Palace (it opened in 1970) and is the perfect spot to enjoy the old Vegas vibe of Goss' show.
+The room, surrounded by red velvet curtains, was remodeled when Goss opened his show there.
+There are small tables with candles on them and cocktail waitresses in long black gowns who bring drinks to guests.
 There is also a small bar in the back of the room.
 The Gossy Room is a small venue -- there are only about 175 seats -- but it makes the show feel almost like a private performance to which you were invited.
 The intimate room also allows Goss to connect with fans as he comes out into the audience on certain numbers.